DivyaMereddy007/SLiM-Smart_Living_with_Intelligent_Modeling/RecipeBert/README.md

 </p>

 ## Critical Analysis:
-Is the item to item recommendtaion is just enough for a smart home application?
-Recommendations models always work great if we have user to user, item-to-item both, Complementary models(in few cases).
-- Writer was not able to integret other method becuase of their users data constrains.
-But this method can perfectly be implimented in item to item similarity use cases.
-Example: Doordash showing similar items when user searched for an item.
+Is the item-to-item recommendation just enough for a smart home application?
+Recommendations models always work great if we have user-to-user, item-to-item both, and Complementary models(in a few cases).- Writer was not able to integrate other methods because of their users data constraints.
+But this method can perfectly be implemented in item to item similarity use cases.
+Example: Doordash showing similar items when the user searched for an item.
-- Writer wants to integrat other recommendtaions method in their future work.
+- Writer wants to integrate other recommendation methods in their future work.

-The model is not validated based on real environment with real users recommendtaion data and it's only validated based on survey's data.
+The model is not validated based on real environment with real users recommendation data and it's only validated based on survey's data.
 Final validation is still pending.
 - Planning to do as a part of next phase of work.

 Comparison with chatGPT chain of thoughts.
-Can this very generalized model provide better score than bert ?
-Other try any other encoder decoder model.
+Can this very generalized model provide better score than Bert?
+Other try any other encoder-decoder model.
-- Involving chatGPT increases the project maintance budget.
-This simple task should not have high maintaince cost.
-There is also a scopre for data privacy issues.
+- Involving chatGPT increases the project maintenance budget.
+This simple task should not have a high maintenance cost.
+There is also a scope for data privacy issues.
 Encoder & decoder performance validation?
--   We tried it, but with in our resource limitations, we were not able to achieve similar results.
+-   We tried it, but within our resource limitations, we were not able to achieve similar results.
 Planning to do further evaluation as a part of future work.

 Can we boost performance by fine-tuning?
 -   Can be.
 We are planning for our next phase as we are interested in improving performance.
 But it can be computationally very costly step to take.